Agua de jamaica is a staple agua fresca flavor made with dried hibiscus flowers.

 Jamaica (pronounced “HAH-MY-CAH” in English; not like the country Jamaica) is a simple but unique drink, and has only two ingredients other than water.
 Aguas frescas—literally, “fresh water” fruit drinks—are very common all over Mexico.
 They come in many flavors: horchata (made with a rice-base), sandía (watermelon), agua de piña (pineapple), limón (lime), tamarindo (tamarind), naranja (orange), agua de mango and so on.

-There are a lot of places in Mexico where you can buy aguas frescas out on the street, in the market, as pre-made powder mixes (also sold in the U.S.), etc., and many people make them at home from scratch because it’s so easy.
-Everytime we visit family in Mexico, nearly every meal made at home is accompanied by some kind of agua fresca.
-One of our favorite flavors is called jamaica—pronounced HAH-MY-CAH in English.
+There are a lot of places in Mexico where you can buy aguas frescas out on the street, in the market, or as pre-made powder mixes.
+Most people make them at home from scratch because it’s so easy.
+Every time we visit family in Mexico, nearly every meal made at home is accompanied by an agua fresca.

 Like tea, jamaica is also a natural diuretic so don’t go drinking the whole pitcher in one day.
 (Yes, I once did that.
-I don’t think I need to explain what happened.)
+You might also want to avoid drinking too much jamaica before bedtime.)
 The only real variation among recipes are the ratios used of sugar to water, and whether or not you dilute the juice (and if so, how much) when serving.

 - 8 cups water

 - Bring 8 cups of water to a boil in a non-corrosive pot and add the flowers and the sugar.
 Stir to wet all the flowers and dissolve the sugar, and allow to boil for 3-5 minutes undisturbed.

 - Remove from heat, stir, and allow to steep and cool to room temperature for about 1 1/2 to 2 hours.